 When we talk about building an affordable city that works for all ages, stages, and wages, we cannot overlook the critical role that early learning and care plays, or, the role of municipalities as partners.
 This is why I have advocated and voted for wrap-around services, community schools, and voted for the inclusion of childcare facilities into new school construction (such as the replacement school in Ritchie, Escuela Mill Creek)....

 One of the most striking statistics that I have seen concerning the impacts of the COVID-19 pandemic is the number of women who are not returning to the workforce.
-In Alberta, women were the hardest hit by COVID-19 due to their majority representation in the workforce of industries most affected by health restrictions (hospitality, retail), and despite employment gains throughout the summer, have not returned to their pre-pandemic employment levels
+In Alberta, women were the hardest hit by COVID-19 due to their majority representation in the workforce of industries most affected by health restrictions (hospitality, retail), and despite employment gains throughout the summer, have not returned to their pre-pandemic employment levels.
+One of the major contributing factors to women not returning to the labour force has been the lack of and access to high quality, affordable, accessible and inclusive early learning and child care (ELC) options.

 So, what can the City of Edmonton do to address this issue and help with post-pandemic economic recovery?